HTC’s Sensation is a flagship Android smartphone. It comes packed with all the latest mod cons.

-You’ll be hard-pressed to find a phone as beautiful or as well equipped as the NZ$1100 HTC Sensation.
-It is the best Android I’ve seen to date.
+You’ll be hard pressed to find a phone as beautiful or as nicely equipped as the NZ$1100 HTC Sensation.
+It’s the finest example of the Android-maker’s art to date.

 HTC Sensation design

 Physically the HTC Sensation is gorgeous.
 Android phones tend to look similar – the large touch screen format doesn’t give designers much room for manoeuvre.
 Here HTC has wrapped a 4.3 inch super LCD touch screen with a sturdy and attractive unibody casing.
 The case is carved from a single chunk of aluminium which gives it a distinct quality feel.

 The screen is described as qHD – that’s 540 by 960 pixels one quarter of an HD screen.
 The resolution is great for watching movies or viewing photographs.
 The web browsing experience as about as good as it gets on a handset.

 Text is crisp and easy to read.
 The screen is slightly recessed in the case which adds a level of protection – making it harder to break the glass.
 At the same time this concave effect feels better in use.
 Like most Androids the phone is equipped with four touch sensitive backlit buttons.

 One important aspect of the concave design is the phone is designed to switch off if you turn it upside down.
 The recess means you can do this without worrying about cracking the screen.

 Opening the case to insert the Sim card was a minor struggle – but that’s not something you do often.

 Physical matters aside, the other immediately noticeable aspect of the HTC Sensation is its dual core 1.2 GHz power plant.
 It seems to take everything thrown at it in its stride.

 HTC has overlaid the Android Gingerbread operating system with its HTC Sense user interface.
 These overlays are often sluggish and distracting because they overburden the processor.
 In this case it works smoothly with no obvious lags.